-There are two settings associated with the SCADA DTA Interface.
-FLTLOCK specifies a time period after a fault during which fault-location calculations resulting from subsequent faults are prevented from updating the fault-location information stored in the DTA logic.
+Two settings are associated with the SCADA DTA Interface.
+FLTLOCK specifies a time after a fault during which fault-location calculations resulting from subsequent faults are prevented from updating the fault-location information stored in the DTA logic.
 FLTRESET specifies the time after a fault at which the fault-location information stored in the DTA logic is reset (output forced to full-scale value) and those fault-type contacts that have closed will open.
-Note when either the ALPS date or time is changed the timers associated with FLTLOCK and FLTRESET are reset and the DTA logic is reset.
+When either the ALPS date or time is changed the timers associated with FLTLOCK and FLTRESET are reset and the DTA logic is reset.
 Fault phase identification dry contacts for A, B, C, and N phases must be programmed by the user.
-Refer to Chapter 3: HARDWARE DESCRIPTION for details.
+Refer to Chapter 3 for details.